ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 -   For more information on POWERHA see https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-ha-dr

--   PowerHA supports resource optimization high availability (ROHA) for AIX instances on PowerVS.
+-   PowerHA supports resource optimization high availability (ROHA) for AIX instances on {{site.data.keyword.powerSys_notm}}.
 This is not discussed in this pattern, however, ROHA is another level of automation built into PowerHA that could be considered.
 It enables clustered instances to automatically adjustment central processing units (CPUs) and memory resources, which allows organizations to be more efficient in their overall use and consumption of those resources.
-For more information on configuring and using ROHA with Power Virtual Server, see [Resource Optimized High Availability in Cloud](/docs/en/powerha-aix/7.2?topic=administering-resources-optimized-high-availability-in-cloud).
+For more information on configuring and using ROHA with {{site.data.keyword.powerSys_notm}}, see [Resource Optimized High Availability in Cloud](/docs/en/powerha-aix/7.2?topic=administering-resources-optimized-high-availability-in-cloud).

 The figure below shows a configuration using PowerHA Standard Edition.